slSeanWU/photobook-full-listener/README.md

 ## Training and Inference

 * Edit hyperparams in `model/variables.py`
-* Training (with the best "CLIPScore to all layers" configuration)
+* Training (with the best-performing configuration)

   ```zsh
   python3 train.py config_paper/vlscore_all.json exp/vlscore_all